 You hand your card to the cashier or dip it into the terminal, expecting to be on your way home with your new items in a matter of moments.
 But then, the transaction fails and the cashier and other restless shoppers wait as you fumble through your wallet for a different card or a wad of cash.

 Fortunately, there are a few things you can do to prevent this kind of situation.
-In this article, we’ll go over seven of the most common reasons your credit card may be declined, as well as what you can do to fix the problem.
+In this article, we’ll go over eight of the most common reasons your credit card may be declined, as well as what you can do to fix the problem.

-8 common reasons your credit card is declined
+8 common reasons your cards are declined

 Here are the most common factors that trigger a declined credit card purchase: